 It could happen to you

 Maybe you think that you won’t be evicted, since you don’t live in those neighborhoods.
 Are you sure?
 The researchers at the Urban Displacement Project at UC Berkeley say that the gentrification movement isn’t even half over.
-Based on trends they’ve been following, rising housing prices are going to force more low-income residents further and further into the outer suburbs.
+Rising rents are going to force more low-income residents further and further into the outer suburbs.

 A driving force

-The Urban Displacement Project is funded in part by the Metropolitan Transportation Commission, who were interested in finding out how building rail lines affected displacement of low-income units.
+The Urban Displacement Project is funded in part by the Metropolitan Transportation Commission.
+They were interested in finding out how building rail lines affected displacement of low-income units.
 Rail lines, even those in the planning stage, increase desirability and make housing prices increase.

-One of the lessons learned from looking at the Bay Area is that at least until 2013, the latest data the researchers studied, some areas such as East Palo Alto, Marin County, and San Francisco’s Chinatown have been stable.
-Part of this is due to tenant protections like “just cause” evictions, rent control, and strong organization by the communities.
+Areas like East Palo Alto, Marin County, and San Francisco’s Chinatown have been stable.
+The lessons are that tenant protections like “just cause” evictions, rent control, and strong organization by communities affect rental rates.

-Look at the Urban Displacement Project’s map of your neighborhood to see its stage of gentrification.
-The researchers have not yet considered the more recent trends of short term rentals from companies like Airbnb.
-This might well skew the results.
+The Urban Displacement Project’s map shows your neighborhood’s stage of gentrification.
+Because the latest data is from 2013, the trend of short term rentals from companies like Airbnb might skew the results.

 Being evicted, but you don’t think it’s fair?
-You might consider talking to an experienced tenant lawyer about the specifics of your case.
+You should consider talking to an experienced tenant lawyer about the specifics of your case.
 Know your rights.
 Protect yourself.